 “Who should I blame, genius?
 You wrote it.
 This thing reads like a cheap joke,” Chip says.
-“I was almost buying the alien Jesus, even the stupid brain virus vaccine from the stars—I mean, at least they’re semi-interesting, if unoriginal, ideas—but, Christ, three Jewish comedians cracking jokes?
+“I was almost buying the alien Jesus, even the stupid brain virus vaccine from the stars—I mean, they’re semi-interesting, if unoriginal, ideas at least—but, Christ, three Jewish comedians cracking jokes?
 Man, it’s insulting!
 I feel like I’ve been sucker-punched.”

 “Take it easy, Chip!”
 He’s gotten his friend pretty pissed off.
-The flush has reached Charles’s cheeks.
+The flush has reached Charles’ cheeks.